 But when you arrive in Alice Springs, it becomes immediately clear that these two aims aren’t so easily separated.
 This place is home to the world’s oldest living culture, and their stories, lives and legacies have been shaped by the country.
 And you can’t really understand that country without understanding some of those stories.

 That’s part of the purpose of Parrtjima, an annual festival of Aboriginal art and culture that lights up Alice Springs Desert Park with art installations and large-scale projections.
-This year, the festival will be illuminating the ancient canvas of the Macdonnell Ranges from April 8 to 17.
+The free ten-day festival will be returning once again in 2023, illuminating the ancient canvas of the Macdonnell Ranges from April 7 to 16.